 “That sounds cold,” I observed, “even on a wedding night.”

 Having betrayed unconcernedly the couple’s fetish for an atmosphere usually encountered in mental institutions and morgues, Roderick moved to the Tiffany windows.
 Neither Tiffany nor the full moon could beautify the dreary prospect.
 A bell jar of gray clouds smothered any spark of high spirits I might have been feeling.
 Effaced by winter, the present features of the golf course made me think of a cemetery.
 Every small indentation in the mournful landscape was a tombstone with a white cap – every fairway some poor soul’s scenic view for eternity.

-“Fancy a round?”
+“Care for a round?”
 Roderick inquired.
 “I shoveled away the snow myself.
 Brisk exercise placates the mind.”

 The scale and scope of his exertions were plain to see.
 He had not dedicated himself exclusively to course maintenance.
 On closer inspection, one could detect writing in the snow.
 On holes Ten and Eleven, the closest ones, drifts formed the words “COMPETITION” and “PRODUCTIVITY” and “WAGES.”
 Indeed he had constructed scare quotes around them.
 A helicopter or small plane would have been needed to decipher the full text of his message writ large across the entire course.